myduino/Hibiscus-Sense-Arduino/README.md

 void loop() {
   // function for() to create decremental value by 1 start from 255 --> 0
-  for(int brightness = 255; brightness >= 0; brightness--){
+  // from OFF LED to linear increasing brightness, for active-low circuit for(int brightness = 255; brightness >= 0; brightness--){
     // generate PWM output signal according to variable brightness value ledcWrite(0, brightness);